darrrgghh/clapster/CONNECTIONS.md

 # Clapster — Hardware Wiring Guide

-This document explains how to connect all hardware components for **Clapster 1.0**.
+Here I'll try to explain how to connect all hardware components for **Clapster 1.0**.
-All connections match the pin usage in `Clapster.ino`.
+All connections match the pin usage in `Clapster.ino`, but you are free to choose your own pins.

 ---